 Started in 1956, the Visiting Scholars program sends distinguished speakers to chapters across the country to meet with faculty and students and to address the school.
 The purpose of the program is to contribute to the intellectual life of the campus by making possible an exchange of ideas between distinguished visiting scholars and the resident faculty and students.

-Held once a year, traditionally the first week in April, at the Historic State House in Historic St. Mary’s City.
-Students elected as Members in Course receive their certificates at the ceremony.
-Alumni and Honorary members elected each year are also recognized.
+Held once a year, traditionally the first week in April.
+Students elected as Members-in-Course receive their certificates and graduation cords at the ceremony.
+Alumni and Honorary members (which may be elected each year) are also recognized.